 Play in the Waldorf Preschool

 All it takes is a set of wood blocks, a tree to climb, or a couple of friends.
 When given the opportunity, young children are naturally drawn into immersive, imaginative, and creative play.
+At Marin Waldorf School, imaginative play is at the center of the day’s activities—and for good reason.
+There is a wide breadth of research that shows unstructured play is essential to cognitive, physical, emotional, and social development in young children.

-There is a wide breadth of research that shows free, unstructured, and imaginative play is essential to a child’s cognitive, emotional, and social development.
-In fact, the American Academy of Pediatrics released a clinical report in 2012 outlining the fundamental importance of play.
+The American Academy of Pediatrics released a clinical report in 2012 outlining the fundamental importance of play.
 “Play offers more than cherished memories of growing up, it allows children to develop creativity and imagination while developing physical, cognitive, and emotional strengths,” the AAP wrote.
 Childhood play is even linked to a longer life expectancy!

-Encourages Cognitive and Brain Development
+Play Encourages Cognitive and Brain Development

-Builds Social Skills and Self-Control
+Play Builds Social Skills and Self-Control

 From rocking on a seesaw to setting up a tea party, play is how children learn to interact with one another, building essential skills in cooperation, conflict resolution, self-regulation, and communication.
 Crucially, these skills continue to serve the child for years into the future, with research showing that children who engage in unstructured play in the toddler and preschool years had better self-regulation abilities at ages 4–5 and 6–7 years.

-Supports Physical Health
+Play Supports Physical Health

-Improves Language Skills and Literacy
+Play Supports Language Skills & Literacy

-There is ample evidence that children’s literacy and communication skills are developed during play.
-In fact, research indicates that children use their most advanced language skills while playing, which in turn supports literacy skills taught in the classroom.
 “When children play and communicate through play, they are learning how language works and gaining an understanding of how to interact with other people.
 Eventually, children connect the meaning of spoken language to written language, which is the key to success in school,” says a study published in the Journal of Inquiry and Action in Education.

 Scientists Say Child's Play Helps Build A Better Brain,” NPR, 2014